hung-doan/Excelier/README.md

 **Description:**
 This project is an data preprocessing toolkits.
+The only purpose of this tool is deduce your time on data preprocessing when working with multiple datasource and different data format.
-This is an application run on Windows OS, which includes the following features:
+Includes the following features:
 + User can define rules to transform data: row to column, column to row, use Excel function(Ex: left(), right(),..), etc..
 + Input filtering
 + Copy data from one file/sheet to other